 Research by Friends of the Earth showed the importance of the need test.
 96% of planning officers surveyed said they believed that the need test is important and 81 per cent believed that the absence of a need test would make it harder to focus new development in town centres.
 The research also showed that supermarket chains already have a significant impact on the planning system, by putting pressure on local authorities, getting involved in regeneration schemes and sports and housing projects, and the use of “section 106” agreements which offer resources to local authorities together with a planning application.
 Please see the Friends of the Earth reports Shopping the Bullies and Calling the Shots which look at some of the ways supermarkets can make sure they get their way in planning decisions.
 The reports are in PDFs at the bottom of this page.

 The Competition Commission (CC) recommended to the Department of Communities and Local Government that they introduce a competition test in planning decisions on larger grocery stores.
 The competition test would prevent retailers with a very strong local presence in an area from building new supermarkets or making large extensions to existing stores.

 2009 - A summary of the responses to the consultation, was released in February.
 On the 29th December 2009, the Government published the new Planning Policy Statement 4: Planning for Sustainable Economic Growth which replaced PPS6 and a number of other Planning Policy Statements.

 2010 - The Government didn't formally respond to the recommendation for a competition test.
 The current Government's coalition agreement included a commitment to change planning policy so as to enable Councils to take into account competition issues when drawing up their local plans.

-2011 - On 25th July the Government published the Draft National Planning Policy Framework.
+25th July 2011 - Government published the Draft National Planning Policy Framework.